Cancer News Review

 Cancer News Review – Sniffing Out Cancer, New Melanoma Drug, Genes for Aggressive Cancer and Smoking-Related Bladder Cancer

 This month's Cancer News Review podcast with Kimmel Cancer Center director Bill Nelson begins with updates on the field of head and neck cancer in light of the encouraging news that actor Michael Douglas' cancer is in remission.
 Nelson says that there is an emerging story in oropharyngeal cancers (those that are in the back of the throat, tongue, soft palate and tonsils).
 An increasing number of these cancers are associated with certain strains of the human papillomavirus (HPV), the same virus that causes cervical cancer.
 Patients with HPV-associated head and neck cancers fare better than patients whose cancers are causes by alcohol or tobacco use.
 He says the molecular details of why this infection causes cancers and why these patients fare better is still not understood.

 Three stories top the list of major developments in cancer research during the past month.
 Listen to these topics discussed in the most recent Cancer News Review podcast.
-First, to treat or not to treat is the question for low-risk prostate cancer.
-Whether to give aggressive treatments for low-risk cancer contained within the prostate is […]